ajmaurais/DIA_QC_report/README.md

 # DIA_QC_report

 The `dia_qc` script contains several sub-commands to generate QC and batch reports from DIA proteomics data.
-Reports from 1 or more Skyline documents are combined into a single sqlite database which is modified or read by subsequent commands.
+Reports from one or more Skyline documents are combined into a single sqlite database which is modified or read by subsequent commands.

 To see all the available sub-commands run: `dia_qc -h`